 Yes, most of us have a smartphone now and Google/Apple Maps can be great in a pinch, but they are nowhere near as effective for navigation as a standalone unit.
-They’re not bright enough or durable enough to function very well when mounted to your bike either.
+Some may disagree, but our preference for navigation on a bike (particularly if you go anywhere near the dirt) is a GPS, with the backup of a local map.

 What to Look for in a Motorcycle GPS Unit